Lower Kochertal railway: Relics

-The route of the Lower Kocher Valley Railway has been largely preserved and now takes up a cycle path along almost its entire length.
-In Neuenstadt, the northern bypass has been using the route since 2007.
-The former railway embankment to the Oedheim military airfield can still be made out in some places along the Glückshalde.

 Seven of the nine station buildings are still preserved today (as of 2011).
 The Oedheim building is still inhabited and has been located in the middle of a wasteland since the dismantling of the line.
 There are still no concrete plans on the part of the municipality about future use.
 The same applies to the currently vacant stations in Kochertürn and Neuenstadt, although the listed station building in Neuenstadt housed the management of the WEG-KVG until 2007.
 The station sign can still recognise the station building in Gochsen as such, and now serves as a clubhouse.

 The former railway station area in Möglingen, which has been converted into a village square, is remarkable.
 Various railway relics, such as a carriage, a station clock, and the station sign on the former station building, point to the former railway.
 Today, the station building is used, among other things, as a polling station.
 The former station area in Ohrnberg, which is now a listed building, is home to a shop and a trade fair construction company, where old railway carriages are used as storage rooms.

-Public transport in the Kochertal today

-The towns and municipalities on the former Lower Kocher Valley Railway, except the city of Bad Friedrichshall, no longer have a connection to the rail network.

-The feeder buses of line 625, which are integrated into Heilbronn's local transport, give the city of Neuenstadt am Kocher, its districts of Stein am Kocher and Kochertürn, the Oedheim district of Degmarn as well as Oedheim itself, the districts of Bad Friedrichshall-Ost and Bad Friedrichshall-Nord/Mitte access to the national rail transport at Bad Friedrichshall's main station every 60 minutes.
-These feeder buses were condensed to a half-hourly service in the Bad Friedrichshall–Oedheim–Bad Friedrichshall section by the additional line 628.